Frauke Milne (née Griese)

 Frauke studied English and French linguistics, didactics, literature and culture at the University of Duisburg-Essen, Germany.
 She obtained her First State Examinations in 2018, writing her thesis on French lexicography.
 Specifically, she compiled and extended a framework to analyse a lemma's degree of technicality in historical dictionaries.
 During her time as a student at UDE, Frauke was also a student's assistant to Prof. Dr. Raymond Hickey.
 Among other things, she helped create choropleth maps to visualise the Survey of Irish English Usage.
 Furthermore, she has been shaping this website as one of the Anglophone Studies Department's webmasters.

 In 2018 Frauke joined the MILL-Project under Prof. Dr. Isabelle Buchstaller and Prof. Dr. Małgorzata Fabiszak , tracing memory and ideology of street name changes in the linguistic landscape of eastern Germany and Poland.
-Since 2021 she has been a member of the PITCH-Project, working under Prof. Dr. Birte Bös on the innovation of digital examination processes.
+In addition to archival work and conducting interviews, she designed lesson plans for schools and other educational institutions.
+Since 2021 she has been a member of the PITCH-Project, working with Prof. Dr. Birte Bös on the innovation of digital examination processes.

 - English in Ireland and Scotland

 - War Correspondence and Propaganda

 - Language and Identity

 - Linguistic Landscapes